canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 **[TODO: Add/revise introductory text]**

-The technology decisions we make need to enable development teams to work efficiently and enable services to scale easily and cost-effectively.
-Our choices for hosting infrastructure, databases, software frameworks, programming languages and the rest of the technology stack should seek to avoid vendor lock-in and match what successful modern consumer and enterprise software companies would choose today.
-In particular, digital services teams should consider using open source, cloud-based, and commodity solutions across the technology stack, because of their widespread adoption and support by successful consumer and enterprise technology companies in the private sector. **Digital Services Playbook (US))**

-In order to limit costs, avoid duplication of effort and provide a consistent client experience when using various services, the reuse and adaptation of existing technological solutions is encouraged, where appropriate.
-If the development of new solutions is required, consider the ability of others to reuse and adapt your work as this will provide additional value on an organizational level. **(2.
-Reuse, improve and share technological solutions where appropriate (Do - Digital Design Playbook (ISED)))**
+In order to limit costs, avoid duplication of effort and provide a consistent client experience when using various services, the reuse and adaptation of existing technological solutions is encouraged.
+If the development of new solutions is required, consider the ability of others to reuse and adapt your work as this will provide additional value on an organizational level.

+Using common, proven government solutions, approaches, and platforms will help the government:

+- meet the needs of your users by building with proven solutions
+- make users' experience of government more consistent, which generates trust
+- save time and money by reusing things that are already available

 </div>